IntelPython/sdc/docs/usersource/series.rst

 Pandas.Series
 =========================================
-This section provides a list of all operations of Pandas Series supported in Intel(R) SDC.
+This section provides a list of all operations of Pandas Series supported in Intel® SDC.

 .. currentmodule:: API_Doc.hpat_pandas_series_functions